delta-io/delta/protocol_rfcs/managed-commits.md

         actions: Iterator[String]): CommitResponse

     /**
-     * API to get the un-backfilled commits for the table represented by the given `tablePath` after
+     * API to get the un-backfilled commits for the table represented by the given `tablePath` where
+     * `startVersion` <= version <= endVersion.
+     * If endVersion is -1, then it means that we want to get all the commits starting from `startVersion`
+     * till the latest version tracked by commit-owner.
-     * the given `startVersion`.
-The returned commits are contiguous and in ascending version order.
+     * The returned commits are contiguous and in ascending version order.
      * Note that the first version returned by this API may not be equal to the `startVersion`.
 This
      * happens when few versions starting from `startVersion` are already backfilled and so
      * CommitStore may have stopped tracking them.